VentGrey/Epitaph/README.md

 This theme includes:
 - POSIX shell `up` and `down` scripts for fast loading / reloading times.
-- Simple animations on windows powered by picom.
+- Simple animations on windows.
+Powered by picom.
 No heavy blurs, rounded corners or anything that can be considered *GPU wasting*.
 - Beautifully configured polybar.
 - Extensive documentation.
-  - [W.I.P] Steps with lxsession to make LeftWM + Epitaph your own Desktop Environment.
 - Catppucchin Mocha colorscheme.
 - Very tiny rust power manager.
 - An integrated script for wallpaper slideshows.

 ## Credit / Sources

+:warning: If you want your source / mention & material to be removed from here, please send an email and read the copyright notice at the end of this file :) :warning:

 Built on top of [Blue Coffee](https://github.com/Qwart376/Blue-Coffee) theme by @Qwart376.